kuzzleio/kuzzle-vault/README.md

 ### Secrets file format

-The secrets file is in JSON format.
+The secrets file is in JSON or YAML format.
 String values are encrypted but the key names remain the same.

 ```json
 /* secrets.json */